MicrosoftDocs/powerapps-docs/powerapps-docs/user/customize-insert-email-template.md

 ---
 # Enable the enhanced insert email template selection dialog

 You can configure and enable the enhanced email template for apps across the organization.
-For a specific app, you can disable this option to display the default email template selection window.
+You can disable the enhanced email template dialog for a specific app.
+The app displays the default email template selection dialog if you disable this option.

 ## Enable the enhanced email template across all apps